couchbase/couchbase-lite-core/docs/P2P.md

 The `getSocketFactory` method should return a custom `C4SocketFactory` for the protocol you're implementing.
 In particular, its `open` function will be passed the URL you created, as parsed into a `C4Address`.

-### `publish`, `unpublish`, `updateMetadata`
+### `startPublishing`, `stopPublishing`, `updateMetadata`

-Called by the `C4PeerDiscovery` methods of the same names, these are the flip-sides of the browsing methods above. `publish` should make this device discoverable; `unpublish` should turn that off.
+Called by the `C4PeerDiscovery` methods of the same names, these are the flip-sides of the browsing methods above. `startPublishing` should make this device discoverable; `stopPublishing` should turn that off.
 You call `publishStateChanged` when the state changes.

-`updateMetadata` should update the metadata you're publishing.
+`updateMetadata` should update the metadata you're publishing, such that other peers will discover the change.
 It doesn't need to call anything back.

+#### Incoming connections

-Unless peer connections are made over regular TCP/IP WebSockets, you'll need to listen for incoming connections.
+Unless peer connections are made over regular TCP/IP WebSockets, you'll need to listen for incoming connections while publishing.
 In response you create a `C4Socket` using your custom `C4SocketFactory` and call `this->notifyIncomingConnection`.
 If this method returns false, the connection was not handled by any observer, so you should close it yourself.

 ### `shutdown`

-This is called by `C4PeerDiscovery::shutdown`, which is not meant to be used in everyday life but is useful for tests.
-It completely shuts down peer discovery and frees all the objects, including the providers, so that each test can start from scratch.
+Called by `C4PeerDiscovery`'s destructor, prior to deleting your provider instance.

-In response to this you should stop browsing and publishing, and do any other asynchronous work with your underlying API.
+Your implementation should stop browsing and publishing, and do any other necessary asynchronous work with your underlying API.
 Then call the callback that was passed to `shutdown`.

-After that, your provider will be deleted.
-If you have a static singleton pointing to it, you'll need to clear it.
+Soon after that, your provider will be deleted.